 1 cup of tomato sauce

-1 tsp of garlic /salt season(your favorite brand)
+1 teaspoon of garlic /salt season(your favorite brand)

-Small amount of cornmeal to help pizza not stick to stone or cookie sheet
+A small amount of cornmeal to help the pizza not stick to the stone or cookie sheet

 Preheat oven to 425 degrees.